martinos/elm-diverse-form-validation/README.md

 - Can display multiple errors at the same time

 Cons
 - There is only one error that will be displayed per field.
-Sometime this is ok, since some validation are appied after the casting has been done.
+Sometime this is ok, since some validation are applied after the casting has been done.
 We stop the validation on a given field when we get an error.
 - Validation is not displayed inline.
 They are only displayed in the callout.
 - Validation and casting are made at the same time